DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-30-add-a-new-referee.md

       caption: |
         - Show this page instead of the default home page
         - Give the reason why they need to replace a referee, matching the words used in emails:
-        - Our email requesting a reference didn’t reach Glinda Baumbach.
+        - Our email requesting a reference did not reach Glinda Baumbach.
         - We haven’t had a reference from Doyle Denesik.
         - Carmel Kohler said they will not give a reference.
         - Allow users to skip the step, but show it again next time they sign in